Simple Lemon Arugula Spicy Penne

 Notes

-- Tools Needed: environmentally-friendly cookware (a large pot and pan)
+- Tools needed: environmentally-friendly cookware (a large pot and pan)

-- Leftovers and Storage: store leftover pasta in glass storage containers in refrigerator for up to four days; reheat in pan over low heat
+- Leftovers and storage: Store leftover pasta in glass storage containers in refrigerator for up to four days; reheat in pan over low heat.

-Nutrition Information:
+Nutrition

 This sounds delicious and yet so easy!
 I can’t wait to try it!